-One of the most popular and profitable activities of tiger breeders and exhibitors is cub petting.
+The most popular and profitable activity.
 You can hold, pet, walk, run and in some places swim with a tiger cub for a fee.
-The facility is usually advertised as a sanctuary with the tigers being rescues, when in fact they are tiger mills that breed, trade and sell the tigers.
+The facility is usually advertised as a sanctuary with the tigers being rescues, and breeding done in the interest of conservation, when in fact the facility is a tiger mill that breeds and sells the tigers.

 Technology has simplified the business.
 Every phone is a camera and who can resist the chance to hold an adorable baby tiger?
 They simply pull the cub out of the cage and hand them to you.
 Your friend takes your picture and you post it on Facebook or Instagram to share the experience.
 Recently, tiger selfies have become a business where tigers of all ages are used as props to feed social media/dating sites.

 Life for the cubs is fairly arduous during this process.
 Fed baby formula with a milk bottle, they learn to rely on humans for food.
 Cub petting sessions last as long as the facility is open.
 Handling and selfies are their most profitable revenue source.
 Group sessions are supplemented with private play time with the cubs.
 Sleep deprivation and missing nutrients lead to metabolic bone disease and crippling deformities.
 After 90 days, a cub weighs 40 lbs and can kill a child.
 They are warehoused for a year and a half and put into the breeding system.
 Some breeders underfeed cubs or give them diuretics to keep their weight down and extend their cub petting life.